ajitagupta/bridgingthesoftskillsgap/README.md

 The company's business is directly impacted by work habits, e.g. coming late, not paying attention to detail and not taking initiative, all lead to missed opportunities.
 Good habits are:
 * wellness (healthy body, mind, spirit)
 * self-presentaion (grooming, attire, manners)
-* timeliness (arriving early, staying late, taking short breajs, meeting schedules and deadlines)
+* timeliness (arriving early, staying late, taking short breaks, meeting schedules and deadlines)
 * organization (taking notes, project plans, checklists, filing)
 * productivity (pace of work)
 * attention to details (following instructions, standards and specifications)